yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 <br/>

-> - Improve code by using Anonymous And Arrow Function.
+> - Improve code by using anonymous and arrow function.

 ```
 function hamster() {